iovation/launchkey-python/README.rst

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Conform to the following standards:
+    * PEP-8
+    * Relative imports for same level or submodules
 3. Verify your code passes unit tests (`python setup.py test`)
 4. Verify your code passes tests, linting, and PEP-8 on all supported python versions (`tox`)